bwindsor22/DS-II-Final-Review/final-review-sols.md

 https://gist.github.com/bwindsor22/7281bc056e9adf51c12dda5a4590c82a

-To train this algorithm, have a bunch of examples of a spammer talking and a real person talking, and feed them into the TF-IDF algorithm as positive or negative examples.
+To train this algorithm, have a bunch of examples of a spammer talking and a real person talking, and feed them into the TF-IDF algorithm as positive (spammer) or negative (real person) examples.
  The algorithm will learn the most common words for both the spammer and real person and be able to distinguish the two.

 IDF stands for inverse-document frequency.
 This means that common words, like "the, and, hi", are treated as less important than uncommon words; "buy now, zebra"